jadonk/beagle-tester/README.md

 ## Test steps

 1. Connect _host_ and _DUT_
+2. Connect a wire across the EEPROM jumper to enable EEPROM writing of board revision and serial number
-2. Connect _power_ to _host_
+3. Connect _power_ to _host_
-3. Wait for the LCD on _DUT_ to turn on (should be under 30 seconds)
+4. Wait for the LCD on _DUT_ to turn on (should be under 30 seconds)
-4. Connect _scanner_ to _DUT_
+5. Connect _scanner_ to _DUT_
-5. Wait for the CISPR test animation and audio playback (should be under 5 seconds) ![CISPR image][cispr]
+6. Wait for the CISPR test animation and audio playback (should be under 5 seconds) ![CISPR image][cispr]
-6. Scan barcode to begin the test
+7. Scan barcode to begin the test
-7. Observe tone played from _DUT_
+8. Observe tone played from _DUT_
-8. Pass or fail will be indicated by a respectively green or red box on the LCD on _DUT_
+9. Pass or fail will be indicated by a respectively green or red box on the LCD on _DUT_
-9. Observe 2 red LEDs on _DUT_ lit steadily
+10. Observe 2 red LEDs on _DUT_ lit steadily
-10. Disconnect _scanner_
+11. Disconnect _scanner_
-11. Press buttons to observe key presses sent to the console (needs updates for quality testing)
+12. Press buttons to observe key presses sent to the console (needs updates for quality testing)
-12. Disconnect _power_
-13. Disconnect _host_
+13. Disconnect _power_
+14. Disconnect remaining devices

 ## Buttons